Dr. Cyril O. Spann Medical Office: Civil rights significance

 During this period of student marches and activism, court rulings, and efforts by the white establishment to control the pace of racial change, Dr. Spann personally participated in other efforts to desegregate Columbia.
 Lester Bates was elected Mayor of Columbia, South Carolina in 1958 and soon encountered students setting the pace for racial change, with sit-ins and protests starting in 1960.
 Bates responded by working with committees of Black and white community leaders—with whom he first met separately—to discuss how to best avoid the violent reactions to desegregation that were taking place in other cities across the South.
 Desegregation talks were held privately, while Allen University and Benedict College students protested publicly.
 In September 1962, after Columbia's lunch counters were desegregated, students and others turned their attention to segregation in the area's movie theatres.
 After students picketed and protested these businesses, the secret committee of Blacks and whites moved to quietly end segregationist practices in theaters.
 On June 5, 1963, I. DeQuincey Newman targeted eight South Carolina cities, including Columbia, for massive protests, and sent each mayor a list of demands.

-Rev. James M. Hinton, a member of the committee, arranged for Dr. Spann to systematically integrate the Palmetto Theater on Main Street between December 20 and January 6, 1963, as a 'test case'.
+Rev. James Myles Hinton, a member of the committee, arranged for Dr. Spann to systematically integrate the Palmetto Theater on Main Street between December 20 and January 6, 1963, as a 'test case'.
 Bates used this method of controlling the process of integration, with one Columbia space after another integrating in an orchestrated, gradual way.
 Dr. Spann joined John Henry McCray and other black leaders in approaching Mayor Lester Bates and Columbia City Council and 'won from them a promise of cooperation' to end segregation in downtown businesses.
 Dr. Spann and John H McCray were part of an ad hoc committee, which also consisted of J.A.
 Bacoats, president of Benedict College; Reverend Maxie S. Gordon, Sr.; James M. Hinton, C.D.
 Ingram, Willis C. Johnson, I. P. Stanback, Reverend Roscoe C. Wilson, Sr. (Grandfather of professional basketball player A'ja Wilson), and Howard Emery Wright, president of Allen University.
 Researcher Brad Sauls noted: "Columbia's wealth of exceptional leaders prevented the city from experiencing the tragedies and violence that scarred other cities in the Deep South".